 There are two basic methods for making compost tea.
 The first is the fast and easy approach: simply stir a small amount of compost into a bucket of water and use immediately.
 A variation of this method suspends a porous bag filled with compost into a bucket of water, then leave the compost bag to steep for a few hours before feeding the plants (an old onion bag works well).

-The second method calls for making compost tea using a simple compost tea brewing system.
+The second method calls for using a simple brewing system.
 Compost is stirred into a bucket of water, then aerated to stimulate the population explosion of beneficial microbes.
 Continually circulating the water also prevents stagnation.

 Fill a five-gallon bucket until two-thirds full with water, and then add a shovelful of loose, quality garden compost.
 Stir vigorously to create a liquid solution.

-Adding cup of molasses to the compost tea mixture further stimulates and feeds the exploding the microbe population.
+Adding cup of molasses to the mixture further stimulates and feeds the exploding the microbe population.

-Allow the compost tea to brew for at least 24 hours, and up to 48 hours.
-Since microbes require oxygen for survival, continue the aeration non-stop throughout the compost tea brewing process.
+Allow the solution to brew for at least 24 hours, and up to 48 hours.
+Since microbes require oxygen for survival, it is important continue the aeration non-stop throughout the compost tea brewing process.
 Should the growing microbial population exhaust the oxygen supply, the mixture becomes anaerobic (depleted of oxygen).

-Strain the compost tea mixture to remove any larger particles, and then apply compost tea directly to the plants and leaf surfaces with a watering can or garden sprayer.
-Many garden sprayers have very small spray nozzles that might clog, so thoroughly strain the compost tea before using in a garden sprayer.
+Strain the mixture to remove any larger particles, and then apply the solution directly to the plants and leaf surfaces with a watering can or garden sprayer.
+Many garden sprayers have very small spray nozzles that might clog, so thoroughly strain the liquid before using in a garden sprayer.

 Our Compost Bin

-There are many different compost bin designs and products available, though making a compost bin is an easy DIY project and a good way to recycle old building materials.
-An enclosure of garden fencing makes an effective compost bin, and our neighbor made a bin from several old shipping pallets.
+Making a compost bin is an easy DIY project and a good way to recycle old building materials.
+An enclosure of garden fencing makes an effective containment system, and our neighbor made their bin from several old shipping pallets.

 As you can see from the photos, we let the chickens scratch through the bins.
 Though they make a mess by spreading the materials everywhere, they also help to aerate and turn the compost pile.